liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 - Blog: provides a page with three applications related to blogging.
 It has two columns, the main left column contains the blogs portlet and the small right column provides two side portlets, Tag Cloud and Recent Bloggers.
 The tag cloud application will show the tags used within the site and will allow navigating through the blog entries shown in the main blogs portlet.
 - Wiki: provides a page with three applications related to authoring a wiki.
 It also has two columns, the main left column with the wiki application and two right side portlets to allow navigating through pages by tags and categories.
-- Content Display Page: provides a page that is preconfigured to display content.
+- Content Display Page: provides a page preconfigured to display content.
 It has three auxiliary applications (tags navigation, categories navigation and search) and an Asset Publisher.
-The most significant aspect of this page is that the Asset Publisher is preconfigured to be display any web content that is associated with this page.
+The most significant aspect of this page is that the Asset Publisher is preconfigured to be display any web content associated with this page.
 Because of that when creating a web content it will be possible to select any page created from this page template and a unique (canonical) URL for the web content pointing to this page will be created for it.

 To add a new page template, click the *Add* button.
 Then enter a name and description for your template.
 Leave the *Active* button checked.
 Click *Save* and then identify your page template in the list.
 Click its name or use the Actions button to edit the page template.
 The *Open Page Template* link opens a new browser window which you can use to configure your new page.
 Any changes you make are automatically saved so you can close the new browser window once you're done.

 Note that after a new page template has been created the default permissions are to only allow the creator to use the page template.
-In order to provide access to it to other users, use the actions menu in the list of templates and choose *Permissions*.
-Once you see the matrix of roles and permissions, check the *View* permission for the role or roles that are needed to see the page template in the list of available page templates when creating a new page.
+To give other users access to it, use the actions menu in the list of templates and choose *Permissions*.
+Once you see the matrix of roles and permissions, check the *View* permission for the role or roles needed to see the page template in the list of available page templates when creating a new page.
 If you want any user who can create a page to be able to use the page template, just check the *View* permission for the *User* role.

 ![Figure 12.9: Selecting a Page Template](../../images/control-panel-selecting-page-template.png)